14 Different Types of Owls in California

 They mainly feed on small mammals like rodents and hares but consume waterfowl and other small birds.

-The Snowy Owls, also types of owls in California, are solitary birds and nest on the ground.
+The Snowy Owls, also a type of owl in California, are solitary birds that nest on the ground.

 They tend to build their nests on the outskirts of cities, near agricultural fields and wetlands.